Therapy Dog Training

 - Customized therapy dog training guidance: If your dog has the appropriate temperament for therapy work, and you decide to work with me, I’ll create a training plan customized to your goals and your dog’s learning needs.
 And then, most importantly, I’ll help you implement your plan, guiding you through the training program step-by-step.

-I’ll help you and your dog prep for therapy team testing to register for organizations like Intermountain Therapy Animals (ITA), Pet Partners (PP), and Therapy dogs International (TDI), and Reading Education Assistance Dog (R.E.A.D.), clearing you and your dog for official therapy work.
+I’ll help you and your dog prep for therapy team testing to register for organizations like Intermountain Therapy Animals (ITA), Pet Partners (PP), and Therapy Dogs International (TDI), and Reading Education Assistance Dog (R.E.A.D.), clearing you and your dog for official therapy work.

 I’ll also help shore up any basic manners and obedience skills necessary to pass your test.
 While not mandatory, the AKC Canine Good Citizen (CGC) test is a great way to help prepare for the Therapy Dog test.
 This real life-based test focuses on basic life skills for dogs in a similar manner to the therapy dog test, and helps to evaluate any areas that need more attention.
+If you would like to like to learn about the CGC Program and prepare for the test, let me be your guide.

 Don’t be freaked out by all this testing language!
 Therapy dog organizations use tests to make sure all parties—you, your dog, and the people you’ll be serving—are kept safe and can fully enjoy the benefits of this wonderful work.
 But don’t let the word “test” turn you off.
 I focus on making the process fun and rewarding—that’s the point, after all!